duglin/helloworld/README.md

 This should look very much like our `helloworld` service definition.
-For the most part it is just defining the container image to run and defining some environment variables.
+For the most part it is just defining the container image to run `${REBUILD_IMAGE}`, and defining some environment variables.
 Those are there so that the process can talk to IBM Cloud and know which cluster we're using.
-I don't go into the details of the code, you can look at the `rebuild.sh` script if you really want to see the details.
+I won't go into the details of the code, you can look at the `rebuild.sh` script if you really want to see the details.

 Let's deploy it: